theodox/ta_101/TA coding 101.md

 Python Style
 =================

-First and foremost, think about how Python wants to be written.
+First and foremost, think about **how Python wants to be written**.
 Simplicity and readability are key values in python code.
 There's a reason a lot of core Python developers use the word 'beautiful' a lot when talking about programming.
+Making good use of common Python idioms will make your code easier to read and maintain for everybody on the team.

 Unfortunately, since most of of our python is written inside of Maya we are often writing agains an API  that is neither very simple nor very readable.
+Everybody who works with Maya has had to write countless variations on

+    cmds.getAttr(object_name + '.property')

+or

+    cmds.editDisplayLayerMembers( 'displayLayer1', query=True)

-Everybody who works with Maya has had to write countless variations on `cmds.getAttr(object_name + '.property')` or `cmds.editDisplayLayerMembers( 'displayLayer1', query=True)`.
-Neither line is a big deal -- but both impose an incremental tax on your thought process, particularly when you're reading a long, complex piece code where the Maya mechanics are main point.
+Neither of these line is a big deal -- but both impose an incremental tax on your thought process, particularly when you're reading a long, complex piece code where the Maya mechanics are main point.
 When you first learn Maya the challenge is simply getting things working and that kind of very explicit step-by-step code is part of the learning process.
-When you're more senior, you will start seeing opportunities to clean up and clarify the chattiness and clutter of the Maya api.
+When you're more senior, you will start seeing opportunities to clean up and clarify the chattiness and clutter of the Maya API.

+It is a good idea to resist the temptation to write and endless series of wrappers for convenience.
+A good simplification is one that expresses your intentions better and offers more tools for working with the problem -- not just one that saves a few characters!
+See the discussion of [frameworks](frameworks) above.

-> [This talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) is a really good example of the thinking behind this section -- it's from a Python core developer explaining how to 'Pythonify' an api that was written for another language mindset.
+[This talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) by Raymond Hettinger is a great example of how you want to approach code simplficiation -- it's an example of a Python core developer explaining how to 'Pythonify' an api that was written for another language mindset.
 It's a natural analogy for how we relate to Maya.

 ## Tools for simplification